TUM-FAF/FAF-121-Gusan-Gina/IDE/Lab3_MIDPS/README.md

 Conclusion:
 -----------

-This laboratory work helped me remeber some features of Android apps and learn some new ones.
-It is not the first time when I work with Eclipse, so I have managed to finish my program in a resonable time.
+This laboratory work helped me remember some features of Android apps and learn some new ones.
+It is not the first time when I work with Eclipse, so I have managed to finish my program in a reasonable time.
 I didn't create my design by drag-and-drop-ing because I wanted to try and work with relative layouts.